jorisdebock/eris-smartcodegenerator-plugins/readme.md

 }
 ```

-## Examples

-### Constructor

-Add the `ImmutableConstructor` attribute to your class, this class should be partial and only contain readonly properties
+Add the `ImmutableConstructor` attribute to your class.
+The class should be partial and contain readonly properties
 ```c#
 [ImmutableConstructor]
 public sealed partial class TestObject